maticnetwork/heimdall/staking/README.md

 where ,

 * `From` represents the address of the validator that initiated the `MsgValidatorExit` transaction on heimdall.
-* `ID` means the id of the validator to be unstaked.
+* `ID` represents the id of the validator to be unstaked.
-* `DeactivationEpoch` is the `epoch` at which the validator will be deactivated.
+* `DeactivationEpoch` is the last `epoch` as a validator.
 * `TxHash` is the hash of the unstake transaction on L1.
 * `LogIndex` is the index of the `UnstakeInit` log in the unstake transaction receipt.
 * `BlockNumber` is the L1 block number in which the unstake transaction was included.
-* `Nonce` is the nonce of all the staking related transactions performed from the validator's account.
+* `Nonce` is the the count representing all the staking related transactions performed from the validator's account.

 Upon broadcasting the message, it goes through `HandleMsgValidatorExit` handler which checks the basic sanity of the data in the transaction.